Veerainsood/Time-Machine/README.md

 Hosted ->[Vercel App Link](https://time-machine-hosting.vercel.app/)

-(may need to revist the same link for best experience)

 ---
 ## 🎯 Final Tasks + Their Results:
 ### **The team members have commited to these basic functionalities being completed by the end of the project..**